General Foundations of Spatial Sense

 Junior Division

-Because of the inextricable links between the two former strands of Measurement and Geometry and Sense of Space, the 2020 mathematics curriculum integrates these two strands into one, Spatial Sense.
+Because of the inextricable links between the two former strands of Measurement and Geometry and Sense of Space, the 2020 Mathematics Curriculum integrates these two strands into one, Spatial Sense.
 Geometry and Measurement are elements of this strand developed in the two expectations, E1 (Geometric and Spatial Reasoning) and E2 (Measurement).

 Spatial Sense

 According to Clements (1999), both children's and adults' spatial sense depends on mental maps that are nothing like a paper or electronic map.
 They are made up of personal knowledge or characteristics and include different ideas and processes that can be organized according to various reference schemes.
-The younger the child, the more vague the connections between the representations.
+The younger the child, the vaguer the connections between the representations.
 These representations are more spatial than visual.
 In order to demonstrate a spatial sense, students need to have spatial skills, including spatial orientation and visualization.
-With spatial orientation, they can locate their position in relation to objects or points in space, and move around in their environment.
+With spatial orientation, they can locate their position in relation to objects or points in space and move around in their environment.
 Students understand and make connections between their different positions in space.

 The table below summarizes how these two spatial skills are defined in the context of measurement and geometry.

-Skill
+Skill |

-Examples
+Examples |

-Ability to locate oneself or objects in one's immediate physical space, and to make or describe movements in that space.
+Spatial Orientation Ability to locate oneself or objects in one's immediate physical space, and to make or describe movements in that space. |

-Ability to form and describe a mental representation of places, objects and movements in two- or three-dimensional space.
+Visualization Ability to form and describe a mental representation of places, objects and movements in two- or three-dimensional space. |

 Source: translated from Guide d'enseignement efficace des mathématiques de la maternelle à la 3e année, Mesure, p.
 9-11.